yincongcyincong/MuseBot/static/doc/discord.md

 # ✨ Discord DeepSeek Bot

-This project is a cross-platform chatbot powered by the **LLM**, supporting both **Telegram** and **Discord**.
+This project is a cross-platform chatbot powered by the **LLM**, supporting **Discord**.
 It comes with a variety of built-in commands, including image and video generation, balance checking, conversation clearing, and more.

 ## 🚀 Starting in Discord Mode